Honey, I love you, but this is entirely too much of a good thing.

 as I reached for a spoon

-to scrape it off of the knife.
+to scrape off the knife.

-I swiped at the blob,
+that swiped at the blob

-then moved to the table
+and stuck to the table

-A newspaper clung to the drips
+A newspaper clung

-on my sleeve,
+to the drips on my sleeve,

-my shoes made soft sucking noises
+soft sucking noises

 as I walked to the sink